Updated: November 27, 2024

 Lifestyle in Lisbon

-So, what’s life in Lisbon like?
+So, what’s life in Lisbon, Portugal like?
 Below are a few of the top reasons why living in Lisbon has drawn in expats from across the world.

 - A rich culture: Lisbon boasts a vibrant and diverse cultural scene, blending traditional Portuguese heritage with modern influences.
 The city is a melting pot of art, music, and literature, with numerous galleries, theaters, and cultural events throughout the year.